shamli1997/ios_fall_23/README.md

 Submitted by: **Shamli Ingole**

-**Background Color Changer** is an app that changes the color in the backround on a button click
+**Background Color Changer** is an app that changes the color of the background on a button click

 Time spent: **5** hours spent in total